civilizayden/Christmas-light-show-/README.md

 # Description
 5000 ws2811 pixels all synced to Christmas Music broadcasting over a radio transmitter.
 Includes 8 150 pixel candy canes, 3 talking coro props, 12 vertical strips outlining the house, pixels lining both the upper and lower eaves, 3 arches, 3 misc. coro props, and more.
 This year, there are 6 songs and intros to go along with them.
 Check out the rest of the info on the first journal entry on Blueprint! https://blueprint.hackclub.com/projects/2889
 # Files
 I made all of the 3D files in onshape.
 Here's the links.
+I also uploaded them in .STEP format if you prefer that.

 WS2811 C9 clip-on: https://cad.onshape.com/documents/8e1d7c661a392a3fe8e3e552/w/2b79da62459af95523f34f54/e/d7efcc39778d9abc5af3c911?renderMode=0&uiState=693366db0d2694ebb8294135